 Wisdom teeth are the last molars to emerge.
-They typically appear in people between the ages of 15 and 25 years old.
+They usually appear when a person reaches their late teenage years or early 20s.

 - pureed seedless fruit

 - soups and broths that are not too hot

 - mashed beans, such as kidney beans, black beans, or butter beans

 - pureed or mashed vegetables, such as carrots, parsnips, or broccoli

 Mashing vegetables removes the need for chewing them.
 The texture and substance may be welcome after a diet of liquid foods.

 If a blender is accessible, a person can make smoothies and milkshakes that contain a variety of fruits and vegetables at home.
 These can help provide nutrients and vitamins, which are especially important in the early stages of recovery, as they can help with wound healing.

 However, people should try to avoid fruits with small seeds, as the seeds may get stuck in the wound.